Karthiga-3021/NCG19-Trainig-Project/README.md

 Account Payable project deals with extraction of sensitive details from Invoice statement.

-IDE used: Eclipse Neon
+IDE used: Eclipse Neon;Language used: Java;
-Language used: Java
 Database used: Oracle SQL Developer